Transportation in New York (state): Intercity and International rail

 Like most of United States, the only intercity rail passenger service is provided by Amtrak.
 New York City's Pennsylvania Station is the busiest of Amtrak's rail stations.
 The most successful of Amtrak's routes, the Northeast Corridor, operates between Washington, D.C., and Boston, Massachusetts.
 The most popular and heavily used routes in the Amtrak system are those on the Northeast Corridor, which include the Acela Express, and the Northeast Regional.

 Amtrak's Empire Service trains provide frequent daily service along the 460-mile (740 km) Empire Corridor between New York City and Niagara Falls.
 The route was formerly the Water Level Route of the New York Central Railroad to Buffalo and then the former Buffalo and Niagara Falls Railroad.
 One train, known as the Maple Leaf, continues beyond Niagara Falls to Toronto, Ontario, Canada.

 Recently, the state has taken more interest in increasing the frequency and speed of intercity rail, going so far as to propose the creation of a statewide high-speed rail network.

 Intercity Bus

 New York City is a hub for intercity bus networks in the northeastern United States.
 The rest of the state is served by intercity buses run by companies such as Megabus, Greyhound Lines, Trailways of New York, OurBus, North Fork Express, Hampton Jitney, Coach USA Short Line and others.

+Aviation

+In the state of New York, the most prominent airports are the ones serving New York City, with John F. Kennedy International Airport and LaGuardia Airport having the most enplanements by a wide margin.
+Buffalo Niagara International Airport, the airport with the third most enplanements lags behind second place LaGuardia by 13 million.

+New York City airports

+LaGuardia Airport

+LaGuardia Airport, colloquially known as LaGuardia or simply LGA – is a civil airport in East Elmhurst, Queens, New York City, situated on the northwestern shore of Long Island, bordering Flushing Bay.
+Covering 680 acre as of 1 January 2025, the facility was established in 1929 and began operating as a public airport in 1939.
+It is named after Fiorello H. La Guardia, a former mayor of New York City.

 Automobile transportation

 New York Thruway

-The largest single artery in New York State is the New York State Thruway, which is more than 400 miles from The Bronx to Buffalo.
+The largest single artery in the State of New York is the New York State Thruway, which is more than 400 miles from The Bronx to Buffalo.
 It follows the Hudson River between New York City and Albany with an Interstate 87 designation and the Erie Canal between Albany and the Pennsylvania border with an Interstate 90 designation.